-WARNING, this post contains lots of numbers and few graphics.
+WARNING, this post may be more dry than some others...
+Lots of numbers and graphics...
 It may not be as entertaining or short as my other posts.
-But if you apply what I'm saying, it'll likely save you a few thousand dollars the day you sign for your next home purchase... and maybe a little bit every month thereafter on … Continue reading You need to shop harder for a mortgage
+But if you apply what I'm saying, it'll likely save you a few thousand dollars the day you sign for your next home purchase... and maybe a little … Continue reading You need to shop harder for a mortgage

 Over the last few years, I've occasionally wished that I had bought big into Amazon, Apple, Bitcoin, or something else with explosive growth.
 I keep most of my money in cheap index funds like VFIAX, VFWAX, and VTSAX.
 VFIAX is the S&P 500 fund.
 Here's how the results of $10k purchases 2 years ago compares for … Continue reading Why I hate trading stocks